etikaj-digital/spp-website/_sections/1_aboutus.md

 name: aboutus
 heading: Hands-on experts
-subheading: Treatments with a focus on long-term outcomes lead:We have been achieving positive long-term outcomes for our clients since 2007.
+subheading: Treatments with a focus on long-term outcomes
+lead: We have been achieving positive long-term outcomes for our clients since 2007.
 ---
 We are specialists in hands on physiotherapy for sports, spinal and musculoskeletal conditions.
 We also operate an extensive clinical pilates program in our fully-equipped studio.